o3de/community/features/README.md

 	Needs Testing: Feature requires testing to determine stability Needs Optimization: Feature does not crash and is stable and but needs optimizations
 	Optimized: Feature is stable, does not crash and is optimized for use

+### Platform: The platforms that are supported by this feature.
+	You can select multiple platforms from the pulldown

 ### Link: Link to Github Issue or Discussion for the feature

 ### Doc Link: Link to the documentation of the feature